jewettaij/moltemplate/doc/doc_genpoly_lt.md

     -dihedral dtype a1 a2 a3 a4 i1 i2 i3 i4
              Add a 4-body dihedral interaction between atoms a1 a2 a3 a4 in
              monomers i1 i2 and i3.
-(The dname dtype a1, a2, a3, a4, arguments
+(The dtype a1, a2, a3, a4, arguments
              are strings containing moltemplate variable names.
 The moltemplate prefixes "$dihedral:", "@dihedral:", and "$atom:" should be omitted The i1, i2, i3, i4 arguments are integer indices indicating the